 Influenza, commonly known as ‘flu’, is a highly contagious viral infection.
 Influenza infections can occur at any time throughout the year, but the number of cases usually increases during the winter months, often referred to as the ‘flu season’.
 Influenza virus is spread person-to-person from coughs and sneezes and can cause life-threatening complications.

 Annual influenza vaccination is your best protection against the flu!

 Each year the influenza vaccine changes to match the strains of flu expected to be circulating that year.
 To better protect you and your family from the flu, it is important to be vaccinated every year.

 Influenza vaccination is recommended for everyone aged 6 month and older.
 Talk to your doctor, selected pharmacies (for people aged 5 years and older) and other immunisation providers about getting vaccinated.

-In the ACT the flu vaccination is free through the National Immunisation Program (NIP) for some groups.
+In the ACT the flu vaccination is government funded through the National Immunisation Program (NIP) for some groups.
 Please note an administration or consultation fee may be charged by the vaccine provider.

 People eligible for the NIP vaccinations are:

 • All children aged 6 months to under 5 years

 • People aged 6 months and older with a medical condition that increases risk of influenza complications